baliuzeger/logrepl/README.md

 **logrepl.Handler.start_log()**

-start logging to the file.
+Start logging to the file.

 **logrepl.Handler.stop_log()**

-stop logging to the file.
+Stop logging to the file.

 ## handle sys.stdin/stdout/stderr & builtins.input

 **logrepl.Handler.set_io()**

-To log **everything** of the repl, `logrepl` modifies sys.stdin/stdout/stderr & builtins.input by this method.
+To log **everything** of the repl, `logrepl` modifies `sys.stdin/stdout/stderr` & `builtins.input` by this method.

 **logrepl.Handler.reset_io()**

-Reset sys.stdin/stdout/stderr & builtins.input as-is.
-The repl will still log input of the repl into the file after executing `reset_io`.
+Reset `sys.stdin/stdout/stderr` & `builtins.input` as-is.
+The input to the repl wil stil be logged into the file after executing `reset_io`.

 # Notes